LightSystem/documentation/content/applications/finance/fiscal_localizations/italy.rst

 E-invoicing
 ===========

-The :abbr:`SdI (Sistema di Interscambio)` is the electronic invoicing system used in Italy.
-It enables the sending and receiving of electronic invoices to and from customers.
+The :abbr:`SdI (Sistema di Interscambio)` is the :doc:`electronic invoicing
+<../accounting/customer_invoices/electronic_invoicing>` system used in Italy.
+It enables the sending
+and receiving of electronic invoices to and from customers.
 The documents must be in an XML :abbr:`EDI (Electronic Data Interchange)` format called **FatturaPA** and formally validated by the system before being delivered.

 To be able to receive invoices and notifications, the :abbr:`SdI (Sistema di Interscambio)` service must be notified that the user's files need to be sent to Odoo and processed on their behalf.
 To do